xpcom-bsd/11p-on-linux/ansible/roles/configure-interface-ip/README.rst

-This Ansible role prepares the network interfaces to make it aware of 802.11p.
+This Ansible role configures the IP address of an interface.

-This mainly means that a few user land tools are called to apply the interface configuration.
+See `vars/main.yml <vars/main.yml>`__ to see what can be configured.

 This needs to be re-run after reboots.